 - Fixed departure dates and itineraries

-- Basic but filling meals prepared by camp cook
+- Basic but filling meals prepared by a camp cook

 - Experienced driver-guide